built-on-openfin/workspace-starter/how-to/customize-workspace/docs/how-to-define-apps.md

 - title - used to identify the app when searching or browsing
 - manifestType - what type of application is this (this can be extended by a platform and customize-workspace supports a number of manifestTypes)
 - manifest - this can be a url to a json endpoint or it can be a JSON object.
 Customize uses the manifest type inline-\* to indicate when the intention is to pass the payload directly.

+The following field is custom to this platform and is optional:

+- private - default value is false.
+Should this app entry be available for api usage (e.g. intents) but not be visible in e.g. Home, Store, Dock?
+Similar to how a private npm package can be used by some people but not everyone.

 The rest of the fields are self explanatory but the intents array deserves more detail.